NeublaCorp/neubla-mlp-public/environ/devenv.md

 You will need to change your VS Code setting:
   - uncheck Settings -> Extenstions -> Remote - SSH -> Use Local Server

+#### Use Jupyter Notebook

+Before run the container, type the following on the server:

+	export JUPYTER_PORT=<your_port_number>

+After your container is started, start your notebook server as follows:

+	jupyter notebook --port=<your_port_number> --ip=0.0.0.0

+Open another terminal from your machine and type the following to create a SSH tunnel between your machine and the notebook server inside the container:
+(Here we assume you have configured VS Code with teleport by following the previous step)

+	ssh dev-02.teleport.corp.neubla.com -L 8888:127.0.0.1:<your_port_number>

+Open your web browser, and go to http://127.0.0.1:8888.